anitakumar/pandora/readme.md

 | prev_rings_count        |
 | this_rings_count        |

-If you add more product_types you will see additional columns
+If you add more product_types you will see additional column.
+The code should produce the same dataset each time the code is executed.

-### How to create fake data
+### How to create synthetic data
 1. Open a Jupyter notebook pandora_synthetic_data.ipynb
 2. !pip install faker
 3. In the main section you can customize the inputs as follows